I received a comment to my Optimistic Concurrency in Azure Cosmos DB a couple weeks ago from Jerry Goyal:

-Since ETags are defined on each document, you must build your concurrency around them.
+Can we somehow handle the concurrency among multiple documents (transactions)?Since ETags are defined on each document, you must build your concurrency around them.
 However, this made me start to wonder how to update multiple documents at the same time using their respective ETags.
 Meaning you would want both documents to update together only if both of their ETags were current.
 If one was valid and the other was out of date, none of the documents would update.

 TransactionsIt’s pretty obvious that I’m looking for transactions within Azure Cosmos DB.

 3 thoughts to “Azure Cosmos DB Transactions from .NET”

 The thing I don’t like about documentdb is that it doesn’t support aggregations nor paging.

 Pretty sure you can accomplish paging via sending the RequestContinuation in the FeedOptions using the .NET SDK.
 I’ll create a post around this to demo.

 I’ve created a post on how to implement query continuations.
 I realize this isn’t full on paging, but worth mentioning the capabilities.